infotroph/efrhizo/ReadMe.txt

 notes: Human-readable information.
 What I did, what I didn't do, reminders, to-do lists, etc.

+operator-agreement: a sub-experiment asking "how similar are the data produced by different workers tracing the same images?"
+I'm now using these same images as a worker training battery.
+Nothing in here is updated by Make.

 protocols: Field maps, instructions for camera operators, tube installation schematics...

 rawdata: Uncleaned data in the form it came to me: WinRhizo files, hand-compiled spreadsheets.
 If anything in here needs to change, it probably means we had to redo a lot of hours of work.